wklken/fetch/README.md

 - [ ] feature: data share between cases
 - [ ] how to run in order
 - [ ] how to run in parallel
-- [ ] set timeout each case or in global
 - [ ] multiple cases in one file, like ginkgo?
-- [ ] feature: retry
-- [ ] feature: repeat
-- [ ] how to test: long-live / file download / static file / websocket / keep-alive
 - [ ] case scope config, render=true, priority higher than global config
-- [ ] display: file / line number to show which case fail

 ## inspired by